quantiply/rico/docs/common_tasks/es-push.md

 * `@timestamp` - timestamp (milliseconds since epoch) to choose the correct index for the message.
 * `_id` - document id
 * `_version` - document [version](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-versioning)
-* `_version_type` - INTERNAL, EXTERNAL, EXTERNAL_GTE, FORCE
+* `_version_type` - internal, external, external_gte, force
 * `_timestamp` - document [timestamp](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-timestamp-field.html)
 * `_ttl` - document [ttl](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-ttl)

 ## Time-based Partitioning

 If you provide a document id and timestamp as metadata, you are guaranteed that a single copy of the document with end up in the correct index.
 However, if you do not provide a timestamp, the job will use the current wall clock time for partitioning and you may end up with documents in the "wrong" index as well as duplicates across partitions.
-Documents may end up in the "wrong" index if they arrive late and get imported after the wall clock as moved on to a new index.
+Documents may end up in the "wrong" index if they arrive late and get imported after the wall clock has moved on to a new index.
 Documents may be written to two indexes if a batch index request is re-tried after a partial failure or after the Samza job is restarted.

 ## Configuration

 We'll start with a few examples.
-This job reads from a single topic, expects the document id as the key in the Kafka message, and creates monthly indexes based on wall-clock time of the import as UTC.
+This job reads from a single topic, expects the document id as the key in the Kafka message, and creates monthly indexes based time of import in UTC.
 An example index is `apache_logs.2015-09` with doctype `log`.

 ### Reading from a single topic with doc id as key